Addiction Pinball: Worms

 Based on the Worms series, the aim of this table is to complete missions and collect weapons in order to increase your rank and move on to the next of five areas—Arctic, Mars, Jungle, Desert and Hell.
 This table provides more space for the ball to travel and has more ramps and bonuses than its counterpart.

 Re-releases

 Addiction Pinball was re-released in 1999 on the Hasbro Interactive budget label as an "Action" title.
 It was also included in The Armageddon Collection, a 2000 compilation release pairing it with Worms Armageddon and a Worms Armageddon screensaver.
 The PSone version was also re-released in an Infogrames "Best Of" collection which also included Worms Armageddon and Infogrames' own Hogs of War.

 The Microsoft Windows version of Worms Pinball, itself a cut-down version of Addiction Pinball featuring only the Worms table, was included with the first pressing of Worms Blast in the UK.
 More recently the game was re-released on Steam at the same time as the latest spin-off title, Worms Crazy Golf.

 Reception

 Addiction Pinball received favourable reviews according to the review aggregation website GameRankings.
 Next Generation called it "the smoothest-playing and best-looking pinball game we've seen."
+GamePro said, "One word sums up this game: Wow."